Perhentian

 Teluk Dalam (Shark Point)

 Later in the day, we trekked south to a quiet bay at Teluk K.K., just next to a campsite being used by police and navy personnel.
 There were no resorts located along the beach here, and it was a private, quiet and relaxing place.
 A housereef was located further out but we did not bring our snorkelling gear to check it out.
-As we walked back to the resort, we noticed stormy skies brewing far away in the direction of the mainland and approaching Perhentian.
-Looked like I'll have to come back another trip to admire the sunset!
+As we walked back to the resort, we noticed stormy skies brewing over the mainland and approaching Perhentian.
+Looked like I would have to come back another time to admire the sunset!
 The dark clouds contrasted with the yellowish-orange evening sky and looked very dramatic with rain visibly falling in the distance.
 By dinner time, the rains had reached Perhentian.
 It was a welcome change as the weather here had been really hot since we arrived.

 14 May